 Overview of Terrazzo

-Terrazzo can be used in any project, but mostly can be seen in schools, hospitals, government buildings and corporate offices.
+Terrazzo can be used in any project, but most can be seen in schools, hospitals, government buildings, and corporate offices.

 Overview of Polished Concrete